na-na-hi/renget/archive/guier.md

 ***
 ***
 ###->What is there to do in-game?<-
 Here I will list out the current professions Star Citizen has to offer (in their alpha/incomplete state) with a brief summary for each, and let you decide on what sounds appealing to your preferred playstyle.
-Give each one a chance, and don't burn yourself out on just doing one mindless grind for money. **These can all be done solo.**
+Give each one a chance, and don't burn yourself out on just doing one mindless grind for money.

+!!! note These can all be done solo.

 - **[Mining](https://starcitizen.tools/Mining)**